แชร์ผ่าน

 5. Microsoft pays the ISV and the channel partner.

-Customers in United States, United Kingdom, and Canada markets are supported for multiparty private offers.
+Customers in markets in the United States, the United Kingdom, and Canada are supported for multiparty private offers.

 Channel partner prerequisites to sell a multiparty private offer